Training-free Zero-shot Composed Image Retrieval with Local Concept Reranking: Introduction

-To address the first problem of high computation, we have taken the lead to build a \textit{training-free} baseline for zero-shot composed image retrieval.
-The baseline aims to convert the composed query, consisting of a reference image and modified text, into a single text query.
-It retrieves the target image in the aligned vision-language feature space~\cite{li2023blip} without the need for additional training.
-Utilizing the recently developed captioner BLIP2~\cite{li2023blip} to translate the image to text modality and a large language model for text understanding, our mechanism is not only computationally efficient, being training-free, but also capable of generating human-understandable query text.
-However, querying with a single holistic embedding remains implicit and lacks explicit discriminative information from text-image interaction.
-To tackle this challenge, we transform implicit interaction between query text and image into explicit local text using a reranking mechanism.
-This mechanism not only enhances computational efficiency but also improves understandability.
+To address the aforementioned problem, we have taken the lead to build a \textit{training-free} baseline with explicit human-understandable query for zero-shot composed image retrieval.
 The comparison of query processing between conventional methods and our proposed methods is shown in Figure~\ref{fig:intro}.
+Our method is designed to convert the composed query, consisting of a reference image and modified text, into a single text query.
+It retrieves the target image in \sg{an} aligned vision-language feature space~\cite{li2023blip} without the requirement for additional training.
+Utilizing the recently developed captioner BLIP2~\cite{li2023blip} to translate the image to text modality and a large language model for text understanding, our mechanism is not only computationally efficient, being training-free, but also capable of generating human-understandable query text. \sst{Nevertheless, querying with a single holistic query text can be misleading, which may include distractions from the rich semantic information encoded in the reference image.} Specifically, for the composed query, the modified text presents a hard precise requirement, while the reference image provides a soft ambiguous requirement.
+As the reference image encodes rich visual concepts, but it is unknown whether to preserve visual concepts that are not mentioned in the modified text.
+To address this challenge, we refine the hard requirement, which represents modification of the reference image, into local concepts that are required to exist in the target image.
+Furthermore, we design a re-ranking mechanism based on these hard local concepts to provide precise and discriminative query requirements.